jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (3) Where the Commissioner receives an election under subsection (1) that complies with the requirements of this section, the amount of money that is or becomes unpaid and in arrear, to the extent that the payee has elected that the Commissioner not pursue payment,—
-  (a) ceases to be a debt payable by the liable person to the Crown under this Act; and (b) becomes a debt payable by the liable person to the payee; and (c) without prejudice to any mode of recovery and despite section 179, may be recovered by the payee in a District Court.
+  (a) ceases to be a debt payable by the liable person to the Crown under this Act; and (b) becomes a debt payable by the liable person to the payee; and (c) without prejudice to any mode of recovery and despite section 179, may be recovered by the payee in the District Court.
 (4) An election made under this section is irrevocable from the time that the amount of child support or domestic maintenance is unpaid and in arrear.

 ### 180A Commissioner may write off benefit component of child support debt if receiving carer was social security beneficiary and recovery would cause serious hardship or be inefficient use of Commissioner's resources